Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/display/panels.rst

    If disabled, the orange outline around your selected objects in *Solid*, *Shaded*, *Textured* draw types will no longer be displayed.
 World Background
-   ToDo.
+   Creates an estimation of what the world background will look like and uses it to draw the background.
 All Object Origins
-   If enabled, the origin dot of objects will always be visible, even for non-selected ones (by default, unselected objects' origins might be hidden by geometry in solid/shaded/textured shadings).
+   Forces the origin dot of objects to always be visible, even for non-selected objects (by default, unselected objects' origins might be hidden by geometry in solid/shaded/textured shadings).
 Relationship Lines
    Controls whether the dashed parenting, constraining, hooking, etc., lines are drawn.